OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 ## 3.1.
 Guidance
 ### 3.1.1 MVCR Lite : Opening consent by:
 * The PI Subject obtains a record of the consent at point in time consent is provided so as to be contextually #usable
-* The PI Subject (or data subject) and the grantor (Data Controller) can use the receipt to communicate about the consent and its management
+* The PI Subject  and the PII Controller can use the receipt to communicate about the consent and its management
-* The consent receipt can be used by the PI Subject and the grantor (Data Controller) to prove consent post the point in time the consent is provided a contact data is required
+* The consent receipt can be used by the PI Subject and the PII Controller to prove consent post the point in time the consent is provided a contact data is required

 ## 3.2 Explicit Consent